tj/mad-pages/node.http.md

     response.setHeader("Set-Cookie", ["type=ninja", "language=javascript"]);

+### response.headersSent

+Boolean (read-only).
+True if headers were sent, false otherwise.

 ### response.sendDate

 When true, the Date header will be automatically generated and sent in the response if it is not already present in the headers.
 Defaults to true.

 This should only be disabled for testing; HTTP requires the Date header